 The use of mixed media - including log posts and purlins, knotty alder cabinets, granite countertops and a sand-toned subway-tile backsplash - comes together to create a sophisticated kitchen.

 Varied ceiling heights help create a variety of areas for entertaining.

 The overall floor plan is open and airy, but varied ceiling heights of the great room, kitchen, dining area and entry keep the space from feeling hollow and empty.
 The technique also creates a variety of areas for entertaining.

 The front view of the home exemplifies its rustic and historic allure.

-The home's medium-gold exterior stain really shows at dusk - especially on what the owners call the "view elevation" because of its wall of windows that helps blur the lines between outdoors and in.
+The home's medium-gold exterior stain really shows at dusk, especially on what the owners call the "view elevation" because of its wall of windows that helps blur the lines between outdoors and indoors.

 The catwalk to the upper bedrooms and loft overlooks the great room.